 Before I get too far into the reeds, allow me a point of clarification.
 When I refer to “LGBTQ” in this column, I’m referring to the Gaystapo, a group of militant LGBTQ activists who wield their social justice swords without mercy, maiming anyone who dares disapprove of their lifestyle.
 The hypocrisy is glaring.
 I’m not addressing the — what I think to be — majority of gay and lesbian people who just want to live their lives like the rest of us: privately, peacefully, with little incident.
 Just the GameStop tranny types.
 The militant butchcutted lesbians demanding I stamp their scissor lovemaking with approval.
 While they chalk up my attraction to burly men as some form of internalized misogyny.
 Hardly seems sporting.

-That was just special for me, after having to think about lesbian lovemaking.
+That was just special for me, required after having to think about lesbian lovemaking.
 Hashtag self-care.

 Last week, Ellen Page, a lesbian activist sometimes actress, tried church shaming Chris Pratt simply because some of Pratt’s church leaders have said homosexuality is a sin.
 Pratt has clarified where he stands on the whole non-controversy, but he should’ve never had to clarify or defend himself.
 Pratt’s original point was to share an inspiring message about the light of someone’s soul shining for others.
 He said nothing at all about gays, lesbians, or transwomen weightlifters.
 Brave and stunning as they are.